- This event has passed.

 Mohamoud is an African-Canadian sculptor/installation artist working in Toronto.
 Her sculptures and installations focus on the navigation of Black bodies in contemporary spaces.
 Engaged in the politics surrounding Black male bodies in particular, her work investigates the (in)tangibility of Blackness through the exploration of athletics—specifically, the sport of basketball.
 Through the presentation of the conceptual artwork, Mohamoud aims to re-examine our contemporary understanding of Blackness by challenging ones relationship to blackness as a colour and shade, and Blackness as a societal or cultural construction of a group of people.
 Mohamoud holds a BFA from Western University (2014) and an MFA from OCAD University (2016).
 Mohamoud is represented by Georgia Scherman Projects.

-Double Dribble is part of The Bentway’s Spring/Summer 2020 season of programming, informed by the theme Playing in Public.
+Double Dribble is slated to be part of The Bentway’s 2021 season of programming, informed by the theme Playing in Public.
 This season will explore the history of play, its role in shaping decisions about city fabric, and its application in non-traditional public spaces.